Published 2025

 Modeling demand

 Demand for workers in many occupation categories is based on rates of patient-clinician encounters across employment settings.
 This starts with the industry distribution estimated from analysis of ACS mapped to employment settings (Exhibit XI‑3).
 For occupations that work in provider office, outpatient, and home health settings the growth in demand for health care workers is tied to growth in demand for visits in those respective settings (Exhibit XI‑4).
 For some occupations total visits are the proxy for demand, while for other occupations a subset of visits is the proxy for demand.
 For example, demand for chiropractors is driven by the projected number of visits to the offices of chiropractors.
 Due to a lack of data on visits to opticians, optometrist visits are used as a proxy for demand for both opticians and optometrists.
-That is, the growth in demand for eye care (as modeled by projected growth in patients seeking optometrist services) is used as a proxy for growth in demand for both optometrists and opticians.
+That is, the growth rate in demand for eye care (as modeled by projected growth in patients seeking optometrist services) is used as a proxy for growth rate in demand for both optometrists and opticians.
 Demand for health care workers in hospital inpatient settings is modeled using either total inpatient days or a subset of inpatient days directly tied to the occupation.

 Dividing (a) total national health care utilization by (b) total health care workers (plus estimated starting year shortages), by delivery site, provides a national ratio (Exhibit XI‑5).
 Under the Status Quo scenario, these ratios are assumed to be constant over time.
 These ratios are not estimates of the number of patient encounters with the health care worker during the course of the year.
 Rather, these ratios simply relate growth in demand for health care workers to the growth in demand for health care services in the setting in which they work.